 - Sacrifice: One aspect of the death of Christ is that he was offered as payment for a trespass that he didn’t commit.
 Like a lamb that was sacrificed in the Old Testament wasn’t guilty of sinning against God but was offered as a sacrifice for people, Christ was put forth to die even though he himself had committed no sin (Heb.
 9:6-16, 10:5-18).
 Also, see Why Don’t Baptists Have Crucifixes?

 - Propitiation: Propitiation refers to the fact that Christ’s death turned God’s wrath away from sinners who deserved it.
 Without Christ’s crucifixion, God’s wrath would have remained on sinful people.
 Because of his crucifixion, God’s wrath fell upon Christ.
 The cross made salvation possible for the whole world (1 John 2:2, Lev.
 4:35).

 - Substitution: If Christ hadn’t died on the cross, all sinners may not have been literally crucified, but death is the result of sin (Rom.
 6:23), as they would be targets of God’s wrath and be separated from God in this life and in the next.
 Christ took upon himself the penalty meant for sinners (Isa.
 53:6, 12; 1 Pet.
 2:24).
 Also see Do Baptists Believe Jesus is God?

-God and people were separated, but because of the cross they can be re-connected.
-God and people don’t have to be separated any longer; they don’t have to enemies anymore.
+God and people were separated, but because of the cross, they can be re-connected.
+God and people don’t have to be separated any longer; they don’t have to be enemies anymore.
 (Also see Do Baptists Believe in Predestination?)

 Predestination, which is the idea that God has chosen certain individuals to be saved and not others, is a controversial topic among some Christians today.
 In fact, the doctrine has been debated for centuries.
 But what do Baptists believe about it?